DragonEy3/Zeta/README.md

 # Zeta Terminal

-NodeJS application which uses minecraft-protocol and readline to create a chat bridge between a server and your console.
+NodeJS application which uses minecraft-protocol and readline to stream a minecraft server's chat directly to your console.

 ## Dependencies